AvigailLaing/AvigailLaing/README.md

 ---

-## 🌸 About Me
+## ⚡ About Me
 I’m a student at the **University of Florida** passionate about building technology that’s secure, meaningful, and beautifully designed.

 I love blending creativity with logic, whether by developing web apps or Android/iOS apps off of my latest ideas or defending systems with clever cybersecurity tactics.

 💡 I’m all about:
-- 🔒 **Cybersecurity & ethical hacking** — turning curiosity into defense.
+- 🔒 **Cybersecurity & ethical hacking** — both defensive and offensive cybersecurity.
 - 💻 **Software engineering** — creating full-stack projects that solve real problems.
-- 🎙️ **Content creation & education** — simplifying complex tech for others.
-- ☀️ **Purpose-driven impact** — using tech to make life brighter, safer, and easier.
+-
 Currently seeking **Summer 2026 internships** in **software engineering, cybersecurity, or product development** where I can combine technical depth with creativity and human-centered design.

 ---